 It’s important to remember that there are no caps on compensatory damages in Florida personal injury and medical malpractice cases.
 Caps apply only to punitive damages.

 It’s also important to remember that every case is different and that exceptions to the legal rules are quite numerous.
 That’s why you must have the advice of an experienced Tampa personal injury attorney if you have been injured in central Florida by negligence or by intentional misconduct.
-An experienced Florida personal injury lawyer can review your claim, examine the evidence, and determine if punitive damages are appropriate in your own case.
+Our experienced Florida slip and fall lawyers can review your claim, examine the evidence, and determine if punitive damages are appropriate in your own case.